Phala-Network/phat-contract-starter-kit/README.md

-# Phala's Oracle Starter Kit
+# Harnessing the Power of Phat Contract Starter Kit
+> <u>*Note on Terminology*</u>
+>
+> **Phat Contract** will be referred to as the **Phala Oracle** in this `README`.
 ## Overview
-The Oracle Starter Kit is suitable to connect any API to your smart contract.
-It supports all EVM-compatible blockchains including Ethereum, Polygon, Arbitrum, Avalanche, Binance Smart Chain, Optimism and zkSync.
+The Phat Contract Starter Kit is your one-stop solution to connect any API to your smart contract.
+It offers wide-ranging support for all EVM-compatible blockchains, including but not limited to Ethereum, Polygon, Arbitrum, Avalanche, Binance Smart Chain, Optimism, and zkSync.

 ![](./assets/case-self-owned-oracles.jpg)

-Using this starter kit allows you to initiate the data request from smart contract side.
-The request is transparently sent to your script for processing.
-You are free to call any APIs to fulfill the request.
-Finally, you can freely define the response data structure that will be replied to your smart contract.
+This starter kit empowers you to initiate the data request from the smart contract side.
+The request is then seamlessly sent to your script for processing.
+You have the liberty to call any APIs to fulfill the request and define the response data structure that will be replied to your smart contract.
 ## Quick Start
-First you will need to install the [@phala/fn](https://www.npmjs.com/package/@phala/fn) CLI tool using your node package manager (`npm`) or use node package execute (`npx`).
-In this tutorial we use `npx`.
+To kickstart your journey with the Phat Contract Starter Kit, you will first need to install the [@phala/fn](https://www.npmjs.com/package/@phala/fn) CLI tool.
+You can do this using your node package manager (`npm`) or use node package execute (`npx`).
+For the purpose of this tutorial, we will be using `npx`.

-Now create your first template with the CLI tool command:
+Once you have the CLI tool installed, you can create your first Phala Oracle template with the following command:
 ```bash
 npx @phala/fn init example
 ```
-With a template created, install the package dependencies with the following command:
+After creating a Phala Oracle template, it's time to install the package dependencies.
+You can do this with the following command:
 ```bash
 yarn install
 ```
-Build the default function with this command:
+Now, build the default Phala Oracle function with this command:
 ```bash
 yarn build-function
 ```
-Run the function now to simulate the expected result locally.
+To simulate the expected result locally, run the Phala Oracle function now with this command:
 ```bash
 yarn run-function -a 0x0000000000000000000000000000000000000000000000000000000000000001000000000000000000000000000000000000000000000000000000000000004000000000000000000000000000000000000000000000000000000000000000043078303100000000000000000000000000000000000000000000000000000000 https://api-mumbai.lens.dev
 ```
-Now run the local end-to-end tests.
+Finally, run the local end-to-end tests with this command:
 ```bash
 yarn hardhat test
 ```
-Now you have successfully completed the quick start.
-For the next steps, you will learn how to deploy your Oracle and connect to the consumer contract for the EVM testnet chain to start testing the request-response model live.
+Congratulations!
+You have successfully completed the quick start.
+For the next steps, you will learn how to deploy your Phala Oracle and connect to the consumer contract for the EVM testnet chain to start testing the request-response model live.

-Feel free to dive into the details [here](./GETTING_STARTED.md), or continue learning about the valuable features Phat Contract can offer to your on-chain consumer contract.
+For a deeper dive into the details, click [here](./GETTING_STARTED.md),  or continue reading to learn about the valuable features the Phala Oracle can offer to your on-chain consumer contract.

-## Features
+## Features and Benefits

 - Wide support for all mainstream blockchains
 - **Verifiable and decentralized**: every Oracle is running on decentralized infrastructure that require no operations and can be easily verified